Your Guide to a Weekend in the Hamptons

 Morning: Start your last day out east with pastries from the Montauk Bake Shoppe and coffee from Hampton Coffee Co.
 Take a short stroll up the street for one last morning at the beach before heading home.

 Lunch: Don’t miss a visit to Round Swamp Farm to grab some of their famous prepared foods.
 Be sure to try the chicken fingers, tuna salad, fresh guacamole, and homemade granola—perfect snacks for the drive back.
 Or if you want a sit-down meal, stop at Sant Ambroeus in East Hampton.
-Can’t go wrong with some lunch, an iced cappuccino and a slice of the principessa cake.
+Can’t go wrong with some lunch, an iced cappuccino and a slice of the Principessa cake.

 Afternoon: Wrap up your Hamptons weekend and swing by one of the local farm stands.
 Grab some fresh produce or prepared goodies to take back home.
 Personally, I never leave without a stop at Amber Waves Farm – it’s become a tradition for us on our drive home from the Hamptons.